 Phase 3 in Early House Training

 Phase 3 consists of shifting our puppies from peeing and pooping in what we call “potty pans” to doing their business outside.
-We start this process shortly after puppies turn 4 weeks.
-Prior to 4 weeks, puppies are too small to be outside (in our opinion).
-Our first introduction to the outside world is right at 4 weeks (weather permitting).
+We start this process shortly before or after puppies turn 4 weeks.
+Prior to 3 weeks 6 days, puppies are too small to be outside (in our opinion).
+Our first introduction to the outside world is the first day after puppies are 3 weeks 6 days that the weather is conducive for puppies being comfortable outside.

-We acclimate puppies to the outside world by carrying them in and out multiple times a day.
+We acclimate puppies to outside by carrying them in and out multiple times a day.

-Then at or a day or two before 4 weeks 5 days, we begin teaching them to use the doggy door.
-We also train them to safely go up and down the 2 steps that go from our little side porch to our puppy play yard.
+Then at or a day or two before 4 weeks 5 days, we begin teaching them to safely go up and down the 2 steps that go from our little side porch to our puppy play yard.
+Once all puppies in the litter have mastered this skill, we begin doggy door training.
+For most, the puppies are fluent with the steps with only two days of training.
 By 5 weeks 2 days, the vast majority of our puppies are totally trained to the doggy door and the steps.
 They can successfully get themselves reliably in and out of the house and up and down the steps.

 At this point, we begin calling them in and out multiple times a day.
 It is interesting to watch an entire litter of 9 or 10 puppies squatting at the same time!